Lafayette College

-Lafayette College is a private liberal arts college in Easton, Pennsylvania.
+Lafayette College is a private liberal arts college in Easton, Pennsylvania, United States.
 Founded in 1826 by James Madison Porter and other citizens in Easton, the college first held classes in 1832.
-The founders voted to name the college after General Lafayette, a hero of the American Revolution.
+The founders voted to name the college after the Marquis de Lafayette, a hero of the American Revolution.

 Located on College Hill in Easton, the campus overlooks the Delaware River and is situated in the Lehigh Valley, about 70 mi west of New York City and 60 mi north of Philadelphia.
 Lafayette enrolls approximately 2,700 undergraduate students and offers programs in the humanities, social sciences, natural sciences, and engineering.
 The college emphasizes small class sizes and undergraduate research, and it competes in NCAA Division I athletics as a member of the Patriot League.
 As of 2024, its endowment was valued at over $1 billion.